dcos/examples/sysdig-cloud/1.10/README.md

 [Sysdig Monitor](https://sysdig.com/product/monitor/) is the first and only monitoring, alerting, and troubleshooting solution designed from the ground up to provide unprecedented visibility into containerized infrastructures.

+DC/OS allows you to quickly deploy Sysdig Agents to an existing infrastructure.

-- Estimated time for completion:
+- Estimated time for completion: 10 minutes
-- Target audience:
+- Target audience: Anyone interested in monitoring containers.
-- Scope:
+- Scope: Deploy Sysdig Agents on DC/OS and monitor them with Sysdig Monitor.

 ## Prerequisites